juju/juju-gui-charm/HACKING.md

 your `~/.juju/environments.yaml`, that will be bootstrapped before running the tests and destroyed at the end of the test run.

-Note that the functional tests will not work using an LXC environment.
-The test co-locates the juju-gui on the bootstrap node, which is not possible in LXC.
+Note that the **functional tests will not work using an LXC environment**.
+As mentioned, the test co-locates the juju-gui on the bootstrap node, which is not possible in LXC.

 Please read further for additional details.